raphaelm/python-fints/docs/developer.rst

 .. note::

-  In general parsing followed by serialization is not idempotent: A message may contain empty list elements at the end, but our parser will never generate them.
+  In general parsing followed by serialization is not idempotent: A message may contain empty list elements at the end, but our serializer will never generate them.

 FinTS Segment Sequence
 ----------------------